A smooth compactification of the space of genus two curves in projective space via logarithmic geometry and Gorenstein curves: Introduction

 More generally, for any smooth projective variety $X$, we construct a proper moduli space $\VZ(X,\beta)$ admitting a perfect obstruction theory and defining \emph{reduced Gromov-Witten invariants}.
-We expect a simpler enumerative content compared to standard Gromov-Witten invariants, and that they satisfy the quantum Lefschetz principle in the case of projective complete intersections.
+When $X$ is a projective complete intersection, they satisfy the \emph{quantum Lefschetz} hyperplane principle.
+In general, we expect them to have a simpler enumerative content compared to standard Gromov-Witten invariants.